The Hazardous Results of the Inflexible Leader

-- Jumps to conclusion before gathering all the facts
+- Jumps to a conclusion before gathering all the facts

-- Sit down with them and discuss the behavior you have observed and explain that it is important to be open to new ways this helps the company to succeed
+- Sit down with them and discuss the behavior you have observed, and explain that it is essential to be open to new ways this helps the company to succeed.

 - Schedule change management courses – Udemy.com or Lynda.com